The 1999 book (biography) A Beautiful Mind

 The mathematician John Forbes Nash Jr.

 John Forbes Nash Jr (1928-2015) was United States mathematician, known for his contributions to game theory, differential geometry and the study of partial differential equations.
 Between 1945 and 1996, he published 23 scientific studies.
+His contributions to game theory have far reaching implications for a large number of industries.
+His theorems have made everything from currency trading to shipping and retail more efficient.

 The Nash equilibrium, the Nash embedding theorem, the Nash-Moser theorem, and the Nash functions, are all named after him.
 He also came up with a proof for Hilbert’s nineteenth problem, which by then had been eluding mathematicians for over half a decade.